Street name controversy: Belgium

-In the Brussels Capital Region, Eupen-Malmedy and the municipalities with language facilities, both street names and road signs are officially bilingual.
-Language activists from several sides are however arguing that these should be monolingual in certain areas in favour of their own language, and that other languages do not 'belong' on the signs there.
+In the Brussels Capital Region and the municipalities with language facilities, both street names and road signs are officially bilingual.
+Language activists from several sides are however arguing that these should be monolingual in certain areas in favour of their own language, and that other languages do not "belong" on the signs there.
 Some even experience this as a kind of colonisation of their own language area.
 Therefore, these activists sometimes vandalise street name signs and road signs by making the undesired language illegible.
 This is especially common in the linguistic conflict in Voeren.

-Others opine that bilingualism of street names is good for individual understanding and mutual tolerance, and that one name is not necessarily 'better' than another.
+Others opine that bilingualism of street names is good for individual understanding and mutual tolerance, and that one name is not necessarily "better" than another.
 They tend to reject resistance to multilingual signs as needlessly hostile and territorial behaviour towards speakers of other languages.
 In the end, the meaning of the names is the same, and merely spelt differently, or a direct translation of the same word.